 When potential owners begin looking into dog breeds, researching basic breed information is a must.
 Starting with our “smartest dog breeds” list is a bright idea (pun intended).
 In fact, it’s normal that most people would like to gauge the intelligence of their potential new dog.

-But regardless of how smart of a dog you choose, dogs are inherently loving and kind towards human.
-There really is no reason to pick a dog breed just because they are smart.
+But regardless of how “smart” of a dog you choose, what’s more important is that they’re loving and kind towards humans.
+There really is no reason to pick a dog breed just because they’re intelligent.
 They really don’t need to be that smart.
-Most dogs should be able to go through basic dog training that’s not above and beyond what you need.

 How Are the Smartest Dog Breeds Measured?

 Stanley Coren, a canine psychologist from the University of British Columbia, developed a criteria for ranking dog intelligence.
 Using his criteria, Coren contacted obedience trial judges from the American and Canadian Kennel Club to help evaluate and rank various dog breeds.